rstats-on-nix/daily_cran/readme.md

 with popular packages and packages that are complicated to build gets built on Github Actions for Linux (amd64 and arm64) and macOS (arm64).

-Here is the list of packages that were built and tested:
+Here is the list of packages that were built and tested (but keep in mind that just because a package isn't listed, doesn't mean it's not going to work!):

 <details>
   <summary>Click to show package list</summary>